Advanced Fluid Mechanics (ME621) Course Detail

 Course Assistants

-Course Objectives This course is a survey of principal concepts and methods of fluid dynamics.
+Course Objectives This graduate course is a survey of advanced concepts of fluid mechanics, beyond the level taught in a first course at the undergraduate level.

 Course Learning Outcomes The students who succeeded in this course;